cloudant/python-cloudant/docs/getting_started.rst

         print 'Databases: {0}'.format(client.all_dbs())

 ****************
-End point access
+Endpoint access
 ****************

-This library is currently a preview of Cloudant's new Python library.
-As such it's API coverage is still incomplete.
-While we work towards complete coverage, API that isn't covered can still benefit from the client's authentication and session usage by directly accessing the underlying Requests_ session object.
+If for some reason you need to call a Cloudant/CouchDB endpoint directly rather using the API you can still benefit from the Cloudant/CouchDB client's authentication and session usage by directly accessing its underlying Requests_ session object.

 Access the session object using the ``r_session`` attribute on your client object.
 From there, use the session to make requests as the user the client is set up with.
-The following example shows a ``GET`` to ``_all_docs``, but obviously you can use this for any HTTP request to the Cloudant/CouchDB server.
+The following example shows a ``GET`` to the ``_all_docs`` endpoint, but obviously you can use this for any HTTP request to the Cloudant/CouchDB server.
 This example assumes that either a ``Cloudant`` or a ``CouchDB`` client object already exists.

 .. _Requests: http://docs.python-requests.org/en/latest/